NorbertLam/highlightr-backend/README.md

 # Highlightr Backend

 Ruby on Rails backend for Highlightr.
-Persists user information through sign up and log in.
-Handles streamers, VoDs, and highlights.
-Includes a python script used to parse twitch chat logs and analyzed for "highlights".
+User information is persisted through a sign up process, allowing users to log in and customize their experience.
+Uses JWT as an eimplmentation of auth.
+Handles streamers, VoDs, and VoD highlights.
+A Python3 script parses twitch chat logs and analyzes them for "highlights".

 ### Installation and Usage
 ```